 When you are preaching, you don't have time to discuss every issue you are addressing in exhaustive detail.
 Therefore, it can be helpful to offer resources for those in your congregation that might want to learn more about a given topic.

 For example, if you are preaching from the Old Testament and come across a difficult passage involving OT ethics, offer a resource such as David Lamb's God Behaving Badly or Paul Copan's Is God a Moral Monster?.
-These resources will allow those in your congregation that struggle with such matters the ability to seek answers to their questions.
-You don't have to have all the answers, you just need to know where you can find the answers!
+These resources will allow those in your congregation who struggle with such matters the ability to seek answers to their questions.
+You don't have to have all the answers, you just need to know where you can find them!

 3. Share Archaeology

 If you are preaching from a text that includes, for example, the Pool of Bethesda or the synagogue in Capernaum, show a picture of the location to your congregation.
 This serves to ground the passage in reality.
 It also helps the listener picture the historical event that occurred there.

 Moreover, you might want to share with your congregation, when preaching from the Book of Luke for example, that scholar and historian Colin Hemer has identified 84 facts in the last 16 chapters of the Book of Acts that have been confirmed by historical and/or archaeological research.